-Ten years (2006-2015) of capelin diet was examined from the Barents Sea where capelin is a key forage species, especially of cod (Gadus morhua).
-The PINRO/IMR mesozooplankton distribution shows low plankton biomass in the central Barents Sea, most likely due to predation pressure from capelin.
-In the Barents Sea, a pronounced shift in the diet from smaller (<14 cm) to larger capelin (≥14 cm) is observed.
+Fourteen years (2006–2019) of capelin diet were examined from the Barents Sea where capelin is a key species both as a prey and predator.
+The PINRO/IMR mesozooplankton distribution usually shows low plankton biomass in the central Barents Sea, most likely due to predation pressure from capelin and other pelagic fish.

-Figure 4.2.2 shows that the growth of capelin has decreased from 2009 onwards in a similar way as in previous periods of relatively high capelin abundance (1990–1992, 1998–2002).
+Capelin growth decreased from 2009 onwards in a way similar to earlier periods of relatively high capelin abundance (1990–1992, 1998–2002) (Figure 4.1.3).
 There was a corresponding decrease in stomach fullness of capelin from 2009 onwards.
-These trends were reversed after the capelin stock started to decrease in 2014, and weight at age and stomach fullness is now both at relatively high levels.
+These trends were reversed in 2014; both weight-at-age and stomach fullness are now at relatively high levels.

-The decrease in individual growth rate and condition of capelin observed until 2014 for the large capelin stock in that period may have been caused by reduced food availability due to strong grazing on the largest plankton organisms.
-This is suggested by reduction of the largest size fraction (>2 mm) in the Norwegian part of the autumn survey (see section 3.3).
-The plankton species composition in the northeastern area has changed; abundance and biomass of large copepod species (Calanus finmarchicus, C. glacialis), which are important prey items for capelin, decreased in the last years with increasing abundance of small copepods (Pseudocalanus minutus) which are practically not eaten by capelin.
-The change in the composition of the plankton community is most likely caused by warming in the Barents Sea and high grazing pressure from capelin and other species.
+The decrease in individual growth rate and condition of capelin observed before 2014 for the large capelin stock may have been caused by reduced food availability linked to strong grazing on the largest planktonic organisms; as suggested by reduction of the largest size fraction (>2 mm) in the Norwegian zone during the autumn survey (see section 3.3).
+Plankton species composition in the northeastern area has changed.
+Large calanoid copepods, Calanus finmarchicus and C. glacialis are important prey items for capelin.
+Abundance and biomass of boreal C. finmarchicus and arctic C. glacialis have increased since 2015 providing favourable conditions for capelin feeding.
+Small copepods Pseudocalanus spp. are one of the most numerous copepods species in the Barents Sea.
+However, this copepod is not consumed by capelin, likely due to its small size (approximately 2.5 times smaller than C. finmarchicus), though its abundance had been increased up to 2018 and stayed at high level in 2019.

 Capelin growth depends on the state of the plankton community (Skjoldal et al., 1992; Dalpadado et al., 2002; Orlova et al., 2010).
-Capelin is able to produce a strong feedback on zooplankton stock levels through predation (Figure 4.1.3, Dalpadado et al., 2003; Stige et al., 2014), which has been found previously to be particularly pronounced for krill in the central Barents Sea (Dalpadado and Skjoldal, 1996).
+Capelin produces a strong feedback mechanism on zooplankton stock levels through predation (Figure 4.1.4, Dalpadado et al., 2003; Stige et al., 2014); it has been found to be particularly pronounced for krill in the central Barents Sea (Dalpadado and Skjoldal, 1996).

-There is some evidence of a density-dependent effect on capelin growth.
-This is reflected in decreasing individual fish length of 2- and 3-years old capelin with increasing capelin numbers (Figure 4.1.4).
+There is evidence of a density-dependent effect on capelin growth.
+This is reflected in decreasing length of individual (2- and 3-year old) capelin with increasing capelin abundance (Figure 4.1.5).